How to Do Hip Thrusts with Dumbbells: Video Guide & Benefits

 If you're a beginner, you might want to start with bodyweight hip thrusts or use dumbbells that weigh 5 to 10 pounds.

-As you form stronger glutes and get more comfortable with the exercise, you can gradually increase the weight and even use other equipment such as weight plates.
+As you form stronger glutes and get comfortable with this dumbbell exercise, you can gradually increase the weight and even use other equipment such as weight plates.

 You may incorporate progressive overload and heavy weights into your routine.